-With the Script Extender modders can now alter this version of Bethesda's RPG as drastically as Oldrim.
-Near-essentials like SkyUI are now available in this slightly prettier (it does have nicer shadows), and more stable (you can alt-tab as much as you like) version of Skyrim.
-To be fair, there were other changes as well, like these.
+Thanks to the Script Extender, essentials like SkyUI are now available in this slightly prettier (it does have nicer shadows), and more stable (you can alt-tab as much as you like, and weigh it down with more mods) version of Skyrim.
+To be fair, there were other changes as well.

-If you're playing the Skyrim Special Edition and looking for the best mods available, look no further.
-Some of these Skyrim Special Edition mods can be found on Bethesda's site and downloaded while in-game, but the links we'll post all point to the repository at Nexus Mods.
-Mods added in the latest update of this list have been marked with a ⭐.
+Mods added in recent updates of this list have been marked with a ⭐.
 And if you're looking to have even more fun in Skyrim, check out our list of Skyrim console commands.

 For downloading, installing, and managing these Skyrim Special Edition mods and others, we recommend Vortex.
-It's an extremely useful utility, and it works with a number of other games like Fallout 3 and 4, The Witcher series, the Darks Souls games, XCOM 2, and lots more.
+It's an extremely useful utility, and it works with a number of other games like the Fallout series, the Witcher series, Darks Souls, XCOM 2, and lots more.